This topic describes the projects feature.

 Editors can be notified by email when someone else comments on their project actions (like setting a project to Ready to Publish) or replies to their comments.
 Editors also get an email if someone else tags them in a comment.
 How often these notifications are sent depends on the system configuration.

-You need to configure the SMTP settings for Optimizely CMS to send out email notifications, see Configuring your email server.
+You need to configure the SMTP settings for CMS to send out email notifications, see Configuring your email server.

 Notification Message Truncate